• Home

 by Dannelle

 Homeschooling your kids can be a very daunting task.
 You have to choose a curriculum, pick up supplies, lesson plan and more.
 It’s quite easy to get lost while doing everything.
 When it comes to choosing a curriculum, there are literally hundreds that you can choose from.
 Each one offers different styles of learning and different topics.
 Some are religiously based, others not so much.
-These 5 homeschool curriculums to choose from are usually considered homeschool favorites.
+These 5 homeschool curriculum options to choose from are usually considered homeschool favorites.
 Take a look and do your research to see which one is the best fit for your family.
 5 Homeschool Curriculum Options to Choose From Abeka – Abeka is known as one of the best homeschool curriculums by far.
 They are very heavy on religion though so keep that in mind.
 Abeka usually starts their kids at age 2.
 One thing about the Abeka homeschool curriculum is that it is very drill based.
 You can choose homeschool with no guidance or their guided dvd program.
-Easy Peasy Homeschool – If you’re looking for a … [Read more...]
+Easy Peasy Homeschool – If you’re looking for … [Read more...]

 Filed Under: Educational Tagged With: homeschool